Univas01/ZoneDigitalProject/README.md

 # Zone Digital Project

 **Tools used for carrying out the task**
-1. Excel for Manual test
+1. Microsoft Excel for Manual test
 2. Selenium WebDriver with Page Object Model Approach for Automated test - This includes Path to ExtentReport: /com.zonedigital.qa/test-output/ExtentReportsTestNG.html

 **Types of testing conducted are as follows;**